City of Goddard challenges proposed $491M STAR Bond project in Park City

 Peck contends there could be baseball fields adjacent to the STAR Bond project proposal.

-He said they’ve mentioned their concerns to the State of Kansas Commerce Department.
+He said they’ve mentioned their concerns to the Kansas Department of Commerce.

-It will be up to the Commerce Department to say yes or no to the issuing of STAR Bond monies.
+It will be up to the department to say yes or no to the issuing of STAR Bond monies.

 City leaders in Park City Tuesday would only confirm they are considering the project.